Trade Dynamics with Heterogeneous Fluctuations: Introduction

+In this paper, monetary policy specifically refers to exchange rate policy, which is a macroeconomic policy that adjusts the direction and magnitude of exchange rate fluctuations.
+It does not refer to the traditional study of interest rate policy (\citealp{kaplan2018monetary}; \citealp{Acharya}).
 From the “7.21 Exchange Rate Reform\footnote{Announcement of the People's Bank of China on Improving the Reform of the CNY Exchange Rate Formation Mechanism (2005).
 See \href{http://www.pbc.gov.cn/zhengcehuobisi/125207/125217/125922/125945/2816977/index.html}{Official Document Website}.}” on July 21, 2005, to the “8.11 Exchange Rate Reform\footnote{Statement by the People's Bank of China on Improving the Quotation of the USD-CNY Central Parity Rate (2015).
 See \href{http://www.pbc.gov.cn/goutongjiaoliu/113456/113469/2927054/index.html}{Official Document Website}.}” on August 11, 2015, China has consistently advanced market-oriented reforms of its exchange rate system.
 The “7.21 Exchange Rate Reform” marked the turning point in China's transition from a fixed exchange rate system to a managed floating exchange rate system.
 Since the implementation of the July 21 exchange rate reform system, technical analysts in the foreign exchange market, holding increasingly strong expectations of appreciation, have gradually replaced the intervention of the People's Bank of China, thereby gaining the dominant influence over fluctuations in the CNY exchange rate.
 After the “8.11 Exchange Rate Reform,” due to the unpredictability of the USD index and other currencies significantly increased uncertainty in CNY exchange rate movements, this weakened unilateral speculative forces and made the CNY's two-way floating characteristics to the USD more pronounced, i.e., USD-CNY bilateral exchange rate's volatility rises significantly.
 Therefore, the “8.11 Exchange Rate Reform” reversed the CNY exchange rate's single linear trend, making it in a state of long-term fluctuation.